Excellence Cup

-The Excellence Cup (كأس التميز) or Moroccan League Cup is a knockout football tournament in Moroccan football, created in 2024 and organized by the LNFP.
+The Excellence Cup (كأس التميز) is a knockout football tournament in Moroccan football, initiated in 2024 and organized by the LNFP.
 It is open to all professional clubs of the first and second divisions of each season.

 Its objectives are the integration and development of young players, the gradual recovery after the breaks and the maintenance of competition rhythm during the suspensions of the league.
 Participating clubs are required to register at least ten under-23 players on the match squad and to play at least six throughout the match.
 The competition begins with a group stage consisting of eight groups and continues with a two-legged knockout phase which begins with the round of 16.

 History

 On 21 June 2024, the president of the Ligue nationale de football professionnel Abdeslam Belkchour, announced during a meeting of the board of directors with the team coaches, the launch of the Excellence Cup.
 Organized under the aegis of the LNFP, it will be open to clubs competing in the Botola Pro and Botola Pro 2 of each season.

 The LNFP states that the competition has the following objectives: